intel/libipt/doc/howto_libipt.md

 ## Threading

 The decoder library API is not thread-safe.
 Different threads may allocate and use different decoder objects at the same time.
-Different decoders may use the same image object.
-When changing the image, make sure that no decoder is running.
+Different decoders must not use the same image object.